john2x/vpm/README.md

     $ vpm uninstall <plugin-name>
 	$ vpm list-installed

-For a list of all available scripts, see [vim-scripts.org](http://vim-scripts.org/vim/scripts.html)
+For a list of all available plugins, see [vim-scripts.org](http://vim-scripts.org/vim/scripts.html)

 Limitations
 -----------